mwarddev/showcase/README.md

 * Using a simple straight forward layout, users will easily be able to navigate to their desired content.
 * A fixed navigation bar at the top of the page will enable easy navigation and the ability to register/login or logout.
-* From the home page, users can navigate content by genre, view a top 10 list of the site's most popular posts, search for content and navigate to their profile page.
+* From the home page, users can navigate content by art form, view a top 10 list of the site's most popular posts, search for content and navigate to their profile page.
 * From their profile page, users can view a timeline list of their posts, update/delete their posts and create new posts.
 * When viewing another user's post, users can like/dislike the post, comment on the post, reply to another user's comment and like/dislike another user's comment.
 Comments and posts can also be reported if the content is deemed inappropriate.
 * Clicking on another user's name anywhere on the site will navigate to that user's profile page to view all content by that user.